mkewish/AVLTree/README.md

 # AVLTree

-This program creates an AVL self-balancing binary tree data structure written in C++ and runs it through a series of performance tests.
+This program creates an AVL self-balancing binary tree data structure written in C++ and runs it through a series of performance tests of randomly generated key-value pairs.

-After the performance test, the terminal should display:
+After the performance test, the terminal will display instances of:

+- add
+- remove
--
+- find (or search)
--
+- range find
--
+- sort

+in the test file and arranged by the number of calls, total time, and average time for each.

+**Note:** Must have CMake installed.

 ## Setup CMake in Terminal
 ```